Triple jump at the Olympics

 James Brendan Connolly was the first Olympic triple jump champion and, as it was the first event to conclude in 1896, he was also the first Olympic champion of the modern era.
 Inessa Kravets, the world record holder, became the first women's champion 100 years later at the Atlanta Games.
 Portuguese Pedro Pichardo and Venezuelan Yulimar Rojas are the reigning Olympic champions from 2020.

 Viktor Saneyev is the event's most successful athlete as he was Olympic champion three times consecutively from 1968 to 1976, as well as runner-up in 1980.
 Françoise Mbango Etone is the only woman to win two Olympic triple jump titles.
-Saneyev, Vilho Tuulos and Tatyana Lebedeva are the only three athletes to have won more than two Olympic medals in the event.
+Saneyev, Vilho Tuulos and Olga Rypakova are the only three athletes to have won more than two Olympic medals in the event.
 The United States is the most successful nation in the event, with eight gold medals.
 The Soviet Union is the next most successful, with four golds.

 A short-lived standing triple jump variant of the event was contested in 1900 and 1904 and standing jumps specialist Ray Ewry won both gold medals.